-- 1. We obtained and inspected the Township's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7)(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
+- 1. We obtained and inspected the Township's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
 We found no exceptions. - 2.
-We inquired with Township management and determined that the Township did not have any completed, denied or redacted public records requests during the engagement period. - 3.
-We inquired whether the Township had a records retention schedule, and observed that it was readily available to the public as required by Ohio Rev. Code § 149.43(B)(2).
-We found no exceptions. - 4.
+We inquired with Township management and determined that the Township did not have any completed public records requests during the engagement period. - 3.
+We inquired with Township management and determined that the Township did not have a records retention schedule during the engagement period and therefore could not make it readily available to the public as required by Ohio Rev. Code § 149.43(B)(2). - 4.
 We inspected written evidence that the Public Records Policy was provided to the records custodian/manager as required by Ohio Rev. Code § 149.43(E)(2).
 We found no exceptions. - 5.
 We inquired with Township management and determined that the Township did not have a policy manual during the engagement period therefore the public records policy could not be included as required by Ohio Rev. Code § 149.43(E)(2). - 6.
-We observed that the Township's poster describing their Public Records Policy was displayed conspicuously in all branches of the Township as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions.
+We inquired with Township management and determined that the Township does not have a poster describing their Public Records Policy displayed conspicuously in all branches of the Township as required by Ohio Rev. Code § 149.43(E)(2). - 7.
+We inquired with Township management and determined that the Township did not have any applications for record disposal submitted to the Records Commission during the engagement period.

-- 7. We inquired with Township management and determined that the Township did not have any applications for record disposal submitted to the Records Commission during the engagement period. - 8.
-We inspected individual proof of attendance and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
-We found no exceptions. - 9.
+- 8. We inspected proof of attendance and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
+We found the elected Fiscal Officer and Trustees have not attended the required training. - 9.
 We inspected the public notices for the public meetings held during the engagement period and determined the Township notified the general public and news media of when and where meetings during the engagement period were to be held as required by Ohio Rev. Code § 121.22(F).
 We found no exceptions. - 10.
 We inspected the minutes of public meetings during the engagement period in accordance with Ohio Rev. Code § 121.22(C) and determined whether they were: - a.
 Prepared a file is created following the date of the meeting - b.
 Filed placed with similar documents in an organized manner - c.
 Maintained retained, at a minimum, for the engagement period - d.
 Open to public inspection available for public viewing or request.